 There are at least two intercity services per hour for each route, while the Glacier Express from Chur to Brig takes just under 4 and a half hours.
 Zurich to Chur takes around 1.
 5 hours, and Brig to Zurich a little over 2, making the whole round-trip excursion possible in around eight hours.

 The incredible Glacier Express will take you past a range of breathtaking Swiss landscapes.
 It is sometimes referred to as the ‘slowest express train in the world’, and is certainly one of the most memorable day trips from Zurich by train.

-Take the train – or an organised tour on the Glacier Express
+Take the train – or a private tour to ride on the Glacier Express

-Visitors can choose between booking each trip separately as detailed above, or can take an organised, self-guided on board the Glacier Express.
+Visitors can choose between booking each trip separately as detailed above, or book a private tour which includes travel on the Glacier Express.

-- Self-guided day trip on the Glacier Express from Zurich > click here for prices.
+- Private day trip on the Glacier Express from Zurich > click here to enquire.

 Appenzell small group cheese and chocolate tour from Zurich

 Perhaps less well known among things to do near Zurich, Appenzell is an idyllic destination adorned with colourful homes, frescoes and wrought ironwork.